Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Introduction

 \subsection{Our results}

 In this work, we prove that such a fast good code with fast good dual indeed exists.

 \begin{theorem} For all large enough (even) $n \in \N$ and all $\eps>0$, there exists a binary code $\cC \leq \F_2^n$ of rate $1/2$ such that: \begin{itemize} \item $\cC$ and $\cC^\perp$ both have distance at least $\dGV(1/2)-\eps$; \item $\cC$ and $\cC^\perp$ are both encodable in $O_\eps(n)$ time. \end{itemize} \end{theorem} As we discuss later, the encoding time is in fact practically fast.
-For example, with $\eps = 0.0001$ there is a boolean circuit with binary gates implementing the encoding map with size $8(n-1)$.
+For example, with $\eps = 10^{-4}$ there is a boolean circuit with binary gates implementing the encoding map with size $8(n-1)$.
 Unfortunately we do not now how to bound more precisely the encoding time of $\cC$ and $\cC^\perp$ in terms of $\eps$.
 However, empirically the constant in front of $n$ is very small; see~\Cref{tab:deltas} and the surrounding discussion.
 We additionally note that Boolean circuits of size $O_\eps(n)$ and depth $O_\eps(\log n)$ can implement the encoding map, should low depth be desired.

 While we will provide a much broader overview of our proof technique later, we now briefly outline the idea.
 Firstly, we emphasize that our construction is \emph{randomized}.
-Both $\cC$ and $\cC^\perp$ will be sampled in such a way that they are reminiscent of \emph{repeat multiple accumulate ($RMA$)} codes, as introduced by Divsalar, Jin and McEliece~\cite{divsalar1998coding}.
+Both $\cC$ and $\cC^\perp$ will be sampled in such a way that they are reminiscent of \emph{repeat multiple accumulate ($RMA$)} codes.
 Essentially, $RMA$ codes are defined by multiple rounds, where in each round a coordinate permutation is applied, followed by an \emph{accumulation} step, which is just the prefix-sum modulo 2.
 In particular, these rounds can be implemented very quickly (just $n-1$ $\xor$'s).
 The idea is to consider \emph{random} $RMA$ codes, where the coordinate permutations are chosen uniformly at random, and demonstrate they are likely to have very good distance.